set-soft/AudioSeparation/README.md

 - Multiple stems (Vocals, Instruments, Drums, Bass, etc.)
 - Easy of use
 - Clear download (with progress and known destination)
-- Support for all possible input audio (mono/stereo, any sample rate, any batch size)
+- Support for all possible input audio formats (mono/stereo, any sample rate, any batch size)
 - Good quality vs size
 - Reduced dependencies